 While the Howler House is nestled on the riverbank high in the canopy and you feel like you are deep in the jungle — really, it is just a 10 -minute walk up to the sweetest little village.
-If you are using his transportation services Tony will be happy to give you a little tour of the village.
+If you are using his transportation services Andrew will be happy to give you a little tour of the village.
 But, most convenient, the Howler House is located centrally to all the activities you might want to enjoy while in Belize.

 This is the perfect vacation spot for PHOTOGRAPHERS, BIRD WATCHERS, FISHERS, KAYAKERS, BICYCLISTS, WILD LIFE ENTHUSIAST, WRITERS, EXOTIC WINE ENTHUSIAST AND DAYDREAMERS and STAR-GAZERS.
 Burrell Boom is a small village centrally located as a perfect stepping off location for everything you might want to do while in Belize: GOLFERS, DEEP SEA FISHERS, DIVERS, SNORKELERS, SAILORS, SPELUNKERS, MAYAN RUINS EXPLORERS, CAVE-TUBERS, ZIP-LINERS, REGGIE LOVERS AND WANDERERS.

 In the village you can paddle the river, go fishing and bicycling, the wildlife is amazing - birdwatchers are in heaven here; the Howler Monkeys live in the trees above us.
 Star-gazing and sipping on local wines is magical.
 CLOSE BY you will find the amazing Belize Zoo, the Howler Monkey Sanctuary, Mayan ruins, Cave-tubing and Zip-lining, local exotic wine makers, quiet sandy beach at Hopkins (an hours drive), 30 min. to the Cay Caulker Ferry, where you can spend a day with the laid back locals, rent a sail boat, go diving or snorkeling on the reef and be home before dark relaxing on the deck.
-Tony will take care of all your transportation.
+Andrew will take care of all your transportation.

 Close to home, there is a grocery store that sells local wines, rum and cold beer and a few groceries.
 And, the village pub, a short walk or bicycle ride away, serves ice cold beers, homemade juicy hamburgers and a delicious fried chicken or fish dinner for five bucks at Miss Carol's.They also have a pool table if you want to hang around and meet some very sweet locals and perhaps hear a good story or two.
 There is also a great Chinese Food restaurant in the village.
 And, people are soooo friendly here, if you want to, you'll make friends with the locals with ease.
 On Friday evenings people gather in the park to watch the teenagers play soccer and they have music and snacks and cold drinks for sale.
-Later, if you are a night owl, there is always dancing at Henderson's Bank on Friday and Saturday nights.
+Later, if you are a night owl, there is always dancing at Henderson's Bank on Friday and Saturday nights, just a 5 min walk away.
 And, there is a huge horse race track, with races on Sundays and Holidays - people come from all over for the races -- it's exciting.

 A wonderful day (or overnight) trip from the house is to Cay Caulker, 90 minutes away via Belize City.
 You can arrange a drive with Tony, catch the early ferry (45 mins) and spend a day exploring the Cay, or take one of the many snorkeling, diving, sailing or kayaking tours, and be back in time for dinner.
 Or, if you'd like to spend more time on the island, spend a night and Tony will pick you up the next day.
 We can help with arranging accommodations for you too.